-As of now (February 2023), no conclave has been held, and no date has been made public.
-In the meantime, the church was defined as sedevacantist but announced that there would, indeed, be a conclave.
+After Pope Michael’s death, the church was defined as sedevacantist but announced that there would, indeed, be a conclave.
 In “An Open Letter to Concerned Catholics,” published in the October 2022 issue of The Olive Tree, Brother Stephen explained that Father Francis Dominic is the Camerlengo.
 He “is the chief in conducting the normal business of the Church after the death of the Pope,” and he is “also charged with the preparation of a new papal election.”

 In September 2022, Archbishop Martinez wrote, “we have to establish first a solid community of Christ’s faithful who are aware of what we are doing, and who support our cause.
 Then we can proceed to the conclave if it is already ripe.
 Yet we must set a definite time table for it” (The Olive Tree, September 2022 issue).
 A few months later, Martinez wrote: “Let us not be in a hurry in getting into conclave.
 Haste is the enemy of sanctity” (The Olive Tree, November 2022 issue).